“This year, I resolve to be nicer to people who do exactly what I want.” – Unknown

-During the first week of the year, many of us look back at where we’ve been and where we’re going.
+As we are now in 2025, many of us look back at where we’ve been and where we’re going.
 We all know the definition of insanity is doing the same thing over and expecting a different outcome.
 So if you resolve to re-commit to any unfulfilled goal (lose 10 pounds, quit smoking, find a new job, etc.), I have some suggestions for taking the struggle out of the process.

 Measurable and Meaningful.
 How will you know when you’ve gotten your goal?
 Make it easy for your subconscious to help you attain your goal.
 “I’m making $250,000 this year.”
 “I’m doubling my sales quotas.”
-These are “idiot proof” measures that anyone (including your subconscious) can recognize and applaud.
+These are “idiot proof” measures that anyone (including your subconscious) can recognize and actualize.

 Your goals should be meaningful to you.
 I can’t tell you how many people think they have no willpower or that they constantly self-sabotage.
 Actually, at the root of it all, they simply don’t want that goal.
-Perhaps they keep failing the Bar Exam because they really don’t want to be an attorney…they’ve been trying to please their parents, or someone else.
+Perhaps they keep failing the Bar Exam because they really don’t want to be an attorney… they’ve been trying to please their parents, or someone else.
 Make sure your goals are in line with YOUR dreams, because it will show up in your work, in your health, in your heart, in your face, and in your life.

 Achievable.
 All Areas of your Life.
 Act as if you have it now.

 Set responsible, ecological goals.
 It may not be responsible to open a liquor store if your spouse is an alcoholic.
-Rethink any goals that may damage the environment or cause others to suffer.
+Rethink any goals that may damage the environment or cause others or yourself to suffer.

 Timed and Toward.
 Give your goal a deadline (first quarter of the next year by March, in 5 years, etc).
 If you miss the deadline, no need to beat yourself up.
 Simply reset it and re-commit.
 Quantifying and qualifying goals keep us in action and fosters a fun, sportsmanlike spirit about it.
 When we simply say: “I’m becoming a better golfer,” then losing just one stroke has technically made you a better golfer.
 Setting a specific goal (“I’m consistently scoring within 3 points of par by the end of this year” gives you a healthy sense of urgency in attaining your goal.